Introduction

 • Solvers may return one solution or more, depending on the solver, the problem, and the time allowed for solution.
 Returned solutions are not guaranteed to be optimal.

-• Solver properties and parameters are entirely disjoint from those of QPU and QPU-like solvers.
+• Solver properties and parameters are entirely disjoint from those of QPU solvers.

 • Maximum problem size and solution times differ between solvers and might change with subsequent versions of the solver: always check your selected solver’s relevant properties.
 For example, the solver selected below has limits on maximum_number_of_biases and maximum_number_of_variables that restrict problem size, and requirements on minimum_time_limit and maximum_time_limit_hrs that restrict solution time.